-The Centres will operate on the same calendar as the main University of Auckland campus, so Semester Two classes will start on Monday 27 July 2020.
+The Centres will operate on the same calendar as the main University of Auckland campus, so Semester One 2021 classes will start on Monday 1 March.
+See Important dates.

-I am in China and want to study with the University of Auckland for Semester Two 2020.
+I am in China and want to study with the University of Auckland.
 Do I have to join a China Learning Centre or can I choose to study online at home?

 You do not have to join a University of Auckland China Learning Centre if you are currently in China.
 You can choose to study online at home.

-If you would like extra support and to meet other University of Auckland students in Semester Two 2020, we recommend joining one of our China Learning Centres.
+If you would like extra support and to meet other University of Auckland students while still in China, we recommend joining one of our China Learning Centres.

 The main difference is that Education courses will only be offered at the Learning Centre in SWU.
-The other courses and programmes and courses will be available at both China Learning Centres.
+The other courses and programmes and courses will be available at all China Learning Centres.

 Do I need a New Zealand student visa to study at the China Learning Centres?

-When New Zealand’s border restrictions are lifted, students can provide evidence of online study to support their visa application.
+When New Zealand’s border restrictions are lifted, you can provide evidence of online study to support your visa application to enter New Zealand.
 Visit the Immigration New Zealand website for more information.

 What if the China Learning Centre campus shuts down due to Covid-19?

-Any potential impact on the programme of a closure of campus arising from Covid-19 health risks will be clearly outlined in the Student Agreements we will ask the students to sign.
+Any potential impact on the programme of a closure of campus arising from Covid-19 health risks will be clearly outlined in the Student Agreements we will ask you to sign.

 What can I study at the China Learning Centres?

-You can find a list of eligible programmes and courses at China Learning Centre study options.
-We may add more course options over time so make sure to check back.
-The Learning Centre option is not recommended for research students, who will need to request supervisor approval to be eligible.
+The China Learning Centre option is not recommended for research students, who will need to request supervisor approval to be eligible.

 Can I study part-time or must I study full-time?

-You are expected to study full-time at the Learning Centre.
+You are expected to study full-time at the China Learning Centres.
 A full-time study load equals 60 points and may be made up as: